Augusta02/assessment_meritinc/README.md

 ## Qualitative Results

-I used the best Partial CE model on our test data, to see how it would be handling unseen data and ran inference on four inages to visually inspect the quality of model prediction.
+I used the best Partial CE model on our test data, to see how it would be handling unseen data and ran inference on inages to visually inspect the quality of model prediction.
 - **For Test Sample 1**

  ![assessment_meritinc](test_sample.jpeg)